Coldwater Road Landfill & Peregrine, Flint, Genesee County

 This site is located at 1245 Coldwater Rd. in Flint.
 There is a drinking water restriction at this location, and a landfill leak detection system is in place.
 Surrounding properties to the south and west of the facility are on a municipal water supply.

 - RACER has submitted a permit to construct a berm in the wetland area to assist with containing water onsite.
-RACER is currently addressing comments provided by the county.
+RACER is currently awaiting approval from the county.

 Residential Well Testing/Alternate Water Information

 - There is no known impact to the drinking water aquifer.
 Further investigation is needed on the impacted residential well to confirm this.
 Quarterly monitoring will occur to assess aquifer conditions.

 - Residential well testing reflected on this report has been conducted by RACER and EGLE.

 - For additional information on residential well testing and results, visit the Frequently Asked Questions.

 - EGLE has sampled all municipal water supplies for PFAS.
 The city of Flint purchases water from the Great Lakes Water Authority (GLWA).
 View the results for GLWA.